 We try to provide as many pre-built bottles as possible.

 As of version 3.0, the releases come with pre-compiled binaries for Linux, macOS, and Windows on Intel x64 that you can simply download and run without any other dependencies.

 On macOS, you may get a warning about an unsigned binary.
-To get rid of that you’ll have to open it once in Finder using right-click and it should work as expected from the terminal from then on.
+To get rid of that you have two options:

 If your platform is not supported yet (or doesn’t work), the latest stable version can be always found on PyPI.

 A good way to run it without ruining your Python installation is pipx.
 Either by installing it first, or by running it directly: